-Future of Genetics Debate RecapBy Laura M. Browning for Doha Debates
+Future of Genetics Debate Recapby Laura M. Browning

 Our live debate on the future of genetics — the final one of our first season — quickly turned into an intense discussion on the ethics and challenges of human genetic enhancement.
 Three experts gathered in Doha to answer the question, “Should we create superhumans?”
 Each speaker arrived with a highly pointed argument but left the stage with at least some consensus.